It’s week 6 for The Jeffrey Court Tile Renovation Challenge! It’s now time to see if this ugly duckling became a swan.

 With the linen closet gone – a larger vanity area could be installed.
 I decided to separate the two sinks with a tower and set up pull out drawers for linens, towels, makeup, etc.

 Under each sink, I installed “pull out” shallow bins, so the entire area is accessible.
+I finished the edges of the pull-out shelves with a simple banding material before painting.
+I wrote a quick tutorial on it here.

 The tower is filled with a few favorite things but can easily be switched up to suit the needs of the girls.
 Guess what?
 There’s a hidden door – that can house blow dryers, curling irons, etc. The hidden door has extra power – to hopefully make getting ready in the morning super easy.